uc-mani/fota-simulator/README.md

 If valid → update is complete

-If failed → rollback or retry (to be added in future)
+If failed → rollback or retry

 ### Firmware Signature Verification